Robert Gehlmann Bone: Illinois State Normal University

 Robert Gehlmann Bone became the ninth president of Illinois State Normal University (now Illinois State University).
 He was inaugurated in 1956 and served until 1967.
 During his time at Illinois State, he was responsible for much of the construction done to revamp all ends of campus.
 His presidency initiated the expansion of the South campus to include Tri-Towers residential halls, Hamilton-Whitten and Atkin-Colby buildings, and a new and improved Cardinal Court residential complex.
 Likewise, the Hancock Stadium and Horton Field House were expanded.
 These structures were initially going to be deconstructed, but instead were revamped to make use of existing parking lots, as well as to accommodate the growing University population.
 The development of these new buildings provided students with more housing and accessibility to the central area of campus.
 The construction of more housing allowed expansion of the University's enrollment, an initiative attempted by many other presidents to follow.

 During previous president Raymond W. Fairchild's term, a new art building was in the making.
 However, it was not completely planned or finished until Bone's presidency.
 The new structure was to house the theater, speech, and music departments.
 It would consist of two separate buildings conjoined by an atrium: Centennial East, and Centennial West.
 Three different performance centers were constructed inside these buildings, for performances and practices.

 Bone also worked to change the school's name from Illinois State Normal University to just Illinois State University, as it is commonly known today.
 This occurred on January 1, 1967, after a trial run with the moniker Illinois State University at Normal.
 This name change coincided with the reorganization of academic departments in 1966.
 The University adopted the College of Education, the College of Arts and Sciences, and the College of Applied Science and Technology, a stark contrast from its prior department-based structure.

 Death

 Robert Gehlmann Bone died on January 13, 1991, at 84 years old.
-He passed away at his home in Normal.
+He died at his home in Normal.
 He was survived by his wife and two sons.
 Services were held on Illinois State University campus.
 His loss was mourned by staff and students as his remarkable impact on residential life was remembered.
 Bone is buried in Oak Ridge Cemetery, located in Springfield, Illinois.